sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 Decal Component
 ***************

-To add a decal component
+To add a decal component.

 * Make a component DECAL and give it transform and Decal Component.
 * Now go to the inspector and click DecalComponent.